TheSoftwareHouse/babelsheet-js/docs-src/configuration.md

 <details>
   <summary id="how-to-get-spreadsheet-name">How to get spreadsheet name</summary>
   <p>
-    Spreadsheet name is the name of the tab in spreadsheet document
+    Spreadsheet name is the name of the tab in spreadsheet document.
     ![Screenshot](img/spreadsheet-name.png)
   </p>
 </details>